fabbox/ArchWiki-Viewer/README.md

 -----------

-A simple viewer for the [wiki of Arch Linux](https://wiki.archlinux.org) adapted to mobile device runnning [Firefox OS](https://developer.mozilla.org/en-US/Firefox_OS).
+A simple viewer for the [wiki of Arch Linux](https://wiki.archlinux.org) adapted to mobile device running [Firefox OS](https://developer.mozilla.org/en-US/Firefox_OS).

 (born as a clone of the excellent [ArchWiki Viewer](https://github.com/jtmcn/archwiki-viewer) for Android).